-Not sure if our visits to Pousadas has become an obsession, plain foolishness or maybe it’s just simply us looking for that perfect place to chill out.
+Not sure if visiting Pousadas has become an obsession for us, or maybe just plain old foolishness.
+OR maybe it’s just simply us looking for that perfect place to chill out.

 Whatever it is, this all began when we visited Spain back in 2014.
-During that trip we had read about the Paradors in Spain.
+During that trip, we discovered the Paradors in Spain.
 We managed to visit two of them while we were there.
 Spanish Paradores are luxury hotel accommodations located throughout Spain in converted old Castles, Palaces, Convents, Monasteries, Fortresses or other historic buildings.

 These buildings are part of Spain’s heritage.
 The state plays a major part in maintaining these buildings and they are usually located in areas where it is not in competition with the private sector hotels.
-Therefore many are located in smaller towns and villages.
+As a result, many of them are located in smaller towns and villages.
 They are renowned for their high standard of service and attention to detail.
-What is also very attractive is the fact that many of these will offer affordable rates, especially off season.
+What is also very attractive is the fact that many of these will offer affordable rates, especially offseason.

 So come have a sangria with us and see which Pousadas we discovered during our time in Portugal.